Hermeskid123/CSE5311/week5/readme.txt

-this code uses bit manipulation and the heap can: build min heapheapify when we build the heap and when we poped we can pop the root and re heapify the heap can have anything since it uses python lists eg 3 3.5 etc
+this code uses bit manipulation and the heap can: build min heapheapify when we build the heap and we can pop we can pop the root and re heapify the heap can have anything since it uses python lists eg 3 3.5 etc